sushicodeur/led-matrix-direct-drive-font/README.md

 # Font for Arduino's Direct Drive LED Matrix tutorial

-This is an pretty complete font to use with 8x8 Led Matrix as proposed here : http://playground.arduino.cc/Main/DirectDriveLEDMatrix
+This is a pretty complete font to use with 8x8 Led Matrix as proposed here : http://playground.arduino.cc/Main/DirectDriveLEDMatrix

 The font is based on Neale Davidson's "[Emulator Normal](http://www.urbanfonts.com/fonts/Emulator.htm)" font.